jonwesneski/end2/README.md

 ```

 ## CLI
-It is best to run the `--help` arg on your **Driver** to get the latest information.
+It is best to run the `--help` arg on your "run.py" to get the latest information.
 Since **Pattern Matchers** are a little more complicated below is a more desciptive overview

 ### Suite Pattern Matchers
 #### Default